witdaemma/EXEATSYSTEM/README.md

 -   **👨‍🎓 Student Portal**: Intuitive dashboard for students to submit detailed exeat requests, upload consent documents, and monitor the status of their applications in real-time.
 -   **🗂️ Staff Portals (Porter, HOD, DSA)**: Dedicated dashboards for each administrative role, showing only the requests that require their specific action.
 -   **➡️ Sequential Approval Workflow**: A robust, multi-step approval process.
 Requests move from Porter to Head of Department (HOD) and finally to the Dean of Student Affairs (DSA) for final sign-off.
 -   **🆔 Unique Exeat ID & Printable Permit**: Upon final approval, a unique ID and a printable PDF permit are generated.
-The permit includes an approval trail and a QR code for easy verification.
+The permit includes a full approval trail for verification.
 -   **🛡️ Public Verification Portal**: A landing page feature allowing security personnel or parents to enter an Exeat ID and instantly verify its authenticity and current status.
 -   **🔐 Secure Authentication**: Built with Firebase Authentication, ensuring that only authorized users can access the system.
 -   **📝 Profile Management**: All users can update their profile information and change their passwords.